Oregon State Penitentiary: Death row

 OSP was the site of death row in Oregon and contained the lethal injection chamber where prisoners were executed.
 Governor John Kitzhaber announced an official moratorium on executions in November 2011.
-In May 2020, ODOC announced that the state will close its death row.
+In May 2020, ODOC announced that the state would close its death row.
 On December 13, 2022, Governor Kate Brown commuted the death sentences of everyone on Oregon's death row to life without parole and instructed the Department of Corrections to dismantle the state's death chamber.

 Executions in Oregon were conducted in public by counties until 1902, when they were centralized (and made less spectacular) at the State Penitentiary.
 Since the US Supreme Court reaffirmed the death penalty in Gregg v.
-Georgia (1976), Oregon has executed only two people: Douglas Franklin Wright, in 1996, and Harry Charles Moore, in 1997.
+Georgia (1976), Oregon has executed two people: Douglas Franklin Wright, in 1996, and Harry Charles Moore, in 1997.